reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 Examples of non-network tokens include all Contract Tokens  on ETH (ERC20, ERC721, etc..) and all ASA Tokens on Algorand based networks.
 @{seclink("guide-nntoks")}

-First, we need to teach the Smart Contract about our non-network Token.
+First, we need to teach the Smart Contract about our non-network `{!rsh} Token`.
 This means providing it from the frontend (usually the Admin does this) -- and `{!rsh} publish`ing this token ID.

 :::note
 On ETH the token ID is an Address.